connectivecpp/presentations/README.md

 - [Create Your Own Open Source Project](https://github.com/connectivecpp/presentations/blob/main/presentations/CreateYourOwnOpenSourceProject.pdf)
 - [std::span in C++](https://github.com/connectivecpp/presentations/blob/main/presentations/StdSpanInC%2B%2B.pdf)

 Currently (April 2024) the example code is being updated, including CMake files.
 All of the example code has unit tests, using the Catch2 testing library.
+The [README](examples/README.md) file in the `examples` directory has additional information.